MaherKaram/snake-royale/README.md

 A custom length-prefixed JSON protocol provides reliable message framing over TCP.

 **Concurrency**
-Independent client-handler threads allow the server to maintain multiple live TCP connections while a separate thread advances the game simulation.
+Independent client-handler threads allow the server to maintain multiple active TCP connections while a separate thread runs the game simulation.

 **Synchronization**
-Shared mutable server state is protected with locking to avoid unsafe concurrent access.
+Shared mutable server state is protected using locking to avoid unsafe concurrent access.

 **Authoritative state**
 Game outcomes are determined by one server simulation rather than independently by each client.

 **Real-time state distribution**
-The latest authoritative game state is continuously serialized and broadcast to all relevant clients.
+The authoritative game state is continuously serialized and broadcast to relevant clients.

 **Separation of concerns**
 Protocol handling, transport, simulation, client state, UI components, and screen management are separated into distinct modules.